 PERFORMANCE-BASED FUND RAISING:

 NUTCRACKER!
-Magic of Christmas Ballet works hand-in-hand with the PTA to raise funds and has done this since 1983!
+Magical Christmas Ballet works hand-in-hand with the PTA to raise funds and has done this since 1983!

 For best results, we offer the local PTA our brand name “NUTCRACKER!
-Magic of Christmas Ballet 30th Anniversary Tour” to use as an event and to obtain a local business sponsor.
+Magical Christmas Ballet 30th Anniversary Tour” to use as an event and to obtain a local business sponsor.

 A few examples of past successes: